SSSA-ampere/coursera-discrete-optimization/01_knapsack/readme.md

 This folder has the following solutions to the Knapsack challenge:

-- sorted_value_per_weight.py: extremely fast (less than 0.04s) and simple heuristics that gives pretty good results with typically with more than 99.99% of knapsack occupation.
+- sorted_value_per_weight.py: an extremely fast (less than 0.04s for the largest and about 0.3s for all) and simple heuristics that gives pretty good results with typically with more than 99.99% of knapsack occupation.
-- bb_heap.py: a reeealy fast (less than 0.1s) [Branch & Bound algorigthm](https://www.coursera.org/learn/discrete-optimization/lecture/66OlO/knapsack-5-relaxation-branch-and-bound) using a heap.
+- bb_heap.py: a reeealy fast (less than 0.1s for the largest and about 0.8s for all) [Branch & Bound algorigthm](https://www.coursera.org/learn/discrete-optimization/lecture/66OlO/knapsack-5-relaxation-branch-and-bound) using a heap.
 Optimal results with very low memory usage (less than 20 nodes kept in memory!!!).
+Perhaps this could be more elegant if rewritten recursively.
 - bb_tree.py: Branch & Bound algorithm using a binary tree.
 Still under construction.
 It plots the search tree for debugging purposes.

 All solutions have a *debug* flag that can be turned on or off.